 If you have more than one credit card or store card, making repayments can be complicated.
-If you transfer your non-ANZ credit or store card balances to an ANZ personal credit card, you could get back in control and save money on interest so you could reduce your debt sooner1.
+If you transfer the debit balances from your non-ANZ credit or store card accounts to an ANZ personal credit card account, you could get back in control and save money on interest so you could reduce your debt sooner1.

 This offer is also available for existing ANZ cardholders.

 - you could save money on interest repayments

 - you could reduce the amount of fees you have to pay if you are paying fees across a number of credit and store cards

 - having one credit card and one repayment arrangement is easier than managing multiple card repayment arrangements

 - subject to approval, you can transfer debit balances from your non-ANZ credit or store card accounts onto any ANZ personal credit card account so you can find one that best suits your needs

 - to make it easier, we’ll help you sort out the transfers.

 How to make a balance transfer when applying for a new ANZ credit card

 1. On your credit card application form, ensure you complete the balance transfer section.